mcgivrer/minimal/docs/docs/chapter-03-start_drawing_with_renderer.md

 ![The new windowed app now !](illustrations/figure-create-window.png "getting a new Window instance now")

-It is now time I spent some time coding the Renderer, the system role consists in drawing the all the game objects into the newly created Window.
+It is now time I spent some time coding the Renderer; the system role consists in drawing all the game objects into the newly created Window.

 ## The Renderer